Janzhuj/janzhuj.github.io/_posts/2023-10-19-Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker.md

 * #### Enhanced Health Alert Features

 As a fitness device, it’s crucial to include an alert function for abnormal health vital signs, such as sudden increases or decrease exceeding normal range in BPM, oxygen level and blood pressure.
 A feature where the device can contact an emergency hotline or a designated person in case of emergency would be a valuable addition.
 Reminders promoting a healthy lifestyle are also essential, such as movement reminders after prolonged sedentary periods, late sleep reminders, and alerts for significantly reduced sleep time.

+The souce code used to create this blog can be found [here](https://github.com/Janzhuj/Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker).